Samuel-DD07/Personnal-Project/README.md

 In this repertory : you can find my project that I do next to my main activity.

-### Apple-home :

-The objective of the Apple home's project is to remake the Apple Home's Website.
-For doing that, I used Html, Css, Javascript and React.js.

 ### City_Generator :

 The objective of the City_Generator's project is to generate a city and you can change her size.